AMC’s 'Interview With The Vampire' Golden Globe Campaign Seemingly Excludes Major Season 2 Player

 Before he can follow through on this final act, Louis, somewhat healed but not completely, stops Armand from carrying it out.
 Armand manages to alter Daniel’s memory of the prior evening before literally dumping him in a pile of garbage.

-It is then learned that Armand has done the same to Daniel’s memory regarding that evening, and has been doing so for possibly decades.
+It is then learned that Armand has done the same to Louis' memory regarding that evening, and has most likely repeated the process whenever it best suited him.

 Zaman Knew Ahead of Time That Season 2, Episode 5 Of 'Interview With The Vampire' Was ‘Genius’